HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 ![](assets/hotdb-management/image227.png)

 HotDB Management automatically obtains the server IP information of the compute node, data source, and configDB components.
-If the cluster is manually added, a prompt appears at the bottom of the page: The program cannot obtain the server IP of LVS components which shall be configured by the user in [Add Server].
+If the cluster is manually added, a prompt appears at the bottom of the page: The program cannot obtain the server IP of LVS components which shall be configured by the user in \[Add Server].

 #### Add server

-Click the [Add Server] button to add a server outside the cluster.
+Click the \[Add Server] button to add a server outside the cluster.

 ![](assets/hotdb-management/image228.png)

 - Login Method: Password and Sign in without password.
 If "Sign in without password" is selected, it needs to be set in advance.
-For details, refer to the "Instructions for Sign in without Password" module of the *Distributed Transactional Database HotDB Server [Installation and Deployment] Function Manual*.
+For details, refer to the [Instructions for Sign in without Password](install-and-deploy.md#description-of-implementing-password-free-login) chapter of the [Install And Deploy](install-and-deploy.md) document.

 - Hostname: Server ip.